8bitjeff/AS3_Microchip_Maze_engine/README.md

 # Engine Instructions

-Micro Chip MazeEngine Documentation
+# Micro Chip Maze Engine Documentation

-Over view
+# Over view

 The Micro Chip Maze Engine is a tile-based Pacman style game engine written in AS3.
 It contains a number of gameplay enhancements over the original classic game.
 The engine was created to allow deployment as a single .swf file.
 For that reason, all assets are either embedded into the .fla file or are inside class wrapper files.
 95% of the Engine can be configured by changing class files and the tiles png outside the .fla file.
 There are a few minor changes that need to be made to the .fla file.
 The png file will need to be reimported into the .fla before it can be used.

-Engine Feature Set:
+# Engine Feature Set:

  Create an unlimited number of levels
 Once all levels are complete, they repeat on HARD level with everything speeded up